skrimbler/temperature_converter/README.md

 ## 1  Description

-This app is designed to convert temperatures from Celcius into Kelvin and Farenheit.
+This app is designed to convert temperatures from Celsius into Kelvin and Farenheit.
 The input of the values can come from different locations.
 From the CLI, a textfile or a (fake) URL.

 The output of the converted temperature can be shown as text, JSON or HTML.